valayam/SQMS-Documentation/ContextMapper/Documentation/DDD.md

-Here's a detailed Excel format for collecting the necessary information for a project that will follow **Domain-Driven Design (DDD)** principles.
-This format will help gather information on key aspects like domain knowledge, bounded contexts, aggregates, entities, value objects, and services.
-Each section corresponds to a critical element of a DDD project.
+Here's a detailed collection of the necessary information for a project that will follow **Domain-Driven Design (DDD)** principles.
+This will help gather information on key aspects like domain knowledge, bounded contexts, aggregates, entities, value objects, and services.
+Each section corresponds to a critical element of a SQMS DDD project.

 ---